- Does childhood trauma affect adulthood?

 It’s crucial to understand the relationship between trauma and a child’s emotional reaction.
 Many traumatized youngsters eventually struggle to express themselves or manage their emotions in a healthy way.
 Stress responses are often internalized, resulting to melancholy and anxiety symptoms.
 6th of August, 2021

-Similarly, How does childhood trauma lead to mental illness?
+Similarly, How Childhood Trauma lead to mental illness?

 Trauma may have a negative impact on how you feel about yourself and how you interact with others.
 Women who have experienced abuse or other forms of trauma are more likely to acquire mental illnesses such as depression, anxiety, or post-traumatic stress disorder (PTSD).
 It is never your fault if you have been subjected to trauma or abuse.